Receptogenesis in a Vascularized Robotic Embodiment: Results and Discussions

 \subsection{Receptogenesis by In-vasculature Molecular Assembly}

-Receptogenesis is achieved via photopolymerization of Py precursors into a UV-receptive area induced by environmental UV-stimulus (Figure \ref{fig:3}a).
-The circulatory fluid of precursors infuses the PETG structure (Figure \ref{fig:3}b, Supplementary Movie 1) and forms an infused PETG (Py-PETG) region in the structure.
-Photopolymerization of Py is self-inhibiting as the synthesis takes place at the intersection of circulatory fluid infusion front and UV-light.
-Since PPy and the precursors absorb UV light, synthesis is preferentially localized at UV-exposed surfaces.
-Visually the synthesised area is dark colored.
-To characterise it, we monitored the \SI{580}{\nano\meter} absorption \textit{in-situ} during synthesis (Figure 3c).
-The absorption rate was \SI{-0.018}{\per\second} and irreversible.
-We expect that the PPy formed clusters in the Py-PETG matrix that self-inhibit further growth when the immediate vicinity has been depleted of precursors as previously discussed in literature \cite{Rabek1992PolymerizationPhotoinitiators}.
+Receptogenesis is achieved via photopolymerization of Py precursors into a UV-receptive area induced by initiator decomposition under UV-stimulus (Figure \ref{fig:3}a).
+The circulatory fluid of precursors infused the PETG structure (Figure \ref{fig:3}b, Supplementary Movie 2) and formed an infused PETG (Py-PETG) region in the structure.
+Py-PETG formed a solid solution, in which the precursor molecules retained sufficient mobility to reorganize within the matrix, enabling residual polymerization after the initial UV exposure (synthesis event).
+Since PPy and the precursors absorb UV light, synthesis was localized at UV-exposed surfaces.
+The reaction area progressively and irreversibly darkened at an absorption rate of \SI{-0.018}{\per\second}, monitored at \SI{580}{\nano\meter} \textit{in-situ} during synthesis (Figure 3c).
+Based on prior literature of photopolymerization \cite{Rabek1992PolymerizationPhotoinitiators, Kasisomayajula2016ConductivePhotopolymerization} and known PPy morphology from other chemical synthesis methods \cite{Kausaite-Minkstimiene2015EvaluationParticles,Omastova2003SynthesisSurfactants}, PPy most likely formed clusters in the Py-PETG matrix that self-inhibited further cluster growth when the immediate vicinity has been depleted of precursors.
 This is consistent with non-zero final transmittance of \SI{580}{\nano\meter} in Figure 3c.
-Conduction combines electronic conduction of PPy clusters and electrolytic conduction of initiator in the PETG matrix surrounding the clusters, similarly to described elsewhere \cite{Yan2025TailoringEncryption}.
-We demonstrated UV-PPy photolithography using a PETG negative contact mask (Figure \ref{fig:3}d), achieving resolution \SI{0.3}{mm}, limited by optical scattering by surface roughness.
+Conduction combines electronic conduction of PPy clusters and electrolytic conduction of initiator in the PETG matrix surrounding the clusters, forming unique formations each time, in agreement with concept described elsewhere \cite{Yan2025TailoringEncryption}.
+Absolute resistance varied widely between samples (\SIrange{200}{2000}{\kilo\ohm}), consistent with sample-specific PPy microstructure, whereas relative UV-sensitivity remained consistent (detailed below).
+We therefore report UV-responsiveness as a relative resistance change rather than an absolute value.
+We demonstrated UV-PPy photolithography using a PETG negative contact mask (Figure \ref{fig:3}d) to show that UV-induced synthesis was spatially localized and did not propagate beyond the exposed area, achieving resolution \SI{0.3}{mm}, limited by optical scattering by surface roughness.